Brewer Constellation Brands net sales rise

-Oct 3 (Reuters) - Constellation Brands Inc reported a 2% rise in second-quarter sales on Thursday, helped by higher demand for its beers Corona Premier and Modelo Especial.
+(Reuters) - Constellation Brands Inc (STZ.N) reported a 2% rise in second-quarter sales on Thursday, helped by higher demand for its beers Corona Premier and Modelo Especial.

 Net loss attributable to the company was $525.2 million, or $2.77 per Class A share, in the quarter ended Aug.
 31, compared with a profit of $1.15 billion, or $5.87 per share, a year earlier.